A Good Time: Background and promotion

 The Chris Brown-assisted track "Blow My Mind" was released on July 26, 2019, as the album's fourth single.
-Produced by Shizzi, it was initially intended to be released as the album's lead single.
+Produced by Shizzi, the song was initially intended to be released as the album's lead single.
 Musically, "Blow My Mind" contains lyrics pertaining to a girl who simply blows Davido's mind.
 In the Edgar Esteves-directed visuals for "Blow My Mind", Davido and Chris Brown spend quality time in a motel with their significant other.
-The video amassed one million views in 11 hours, surpassing Wizkid's "Fever" and "Come Closer" to become the fastest Nigerian music video to achieve this feat.
+The video became the fastest Nigerian music video to reach one million views in 11 hours, surpassing the records of Wizkid's "Fever" and "Come Closer".
 It also became the Nigerian music video with the highest number of views within the first 24 hours of its release.

-The album's fifth single "Risky" was released on October 23, 2019.
+The album's fifth single, "Risky", was released on October 23, 2019.
 It features guest vocals by Jamaican singer Popcaan, who previously enlisted Davido to appear on his 2018 single "Dun Rich".
-The visuals for "Risky" was directed by Meji Alabi and pays homage to the crime drama series Top Boy.
-In the video, a female member of Davido's and Popcaan's crew informs upon them to police.
+The video for "Risky" was directed by Meji Alabi and pays homage to the crime drama series Top Boy.
+In the video, a female member of Davido's and Popcaan's crew informs them to police.
+On December 19, 2019, Davido released the Meji Alabi-directed music video for "Sweet in the Middle", which features clips of an arid Lagos landscape and post-apocalyptic scenes that are reminiscent of Mad Max films.

-Other releases

-On December 19, 2019, Davido released the Meji Alabi-directed music video for "Sweet in the Middle".
-It features clips of an arid Lagos landscape and post-apocalyptic scenes that are reminiscent of Mad Max films.